910-824-7360

 Opening in 2027!
 Read our Latest News

 In late 1864, a band of deserters met at a little spring, the actual headwaters of Panther Creek on the side of Purgatory Mountain, to work out a plan to exterminate The Hunter.
-Garner lived near Deep River, on a little stream.
-The deserters, with extreme caution, stationed themselves so that they could watch his movements for a couple of days.
-They found that every morning at sun-up he and his little seven year old daughter, Julia, walked down to his fish traps, crossing the little stream on a log.
-The little girl walked ahead, on the log, holding his finger, but each time, when she got halfway across, she turned his finger loose and ran the rest of the way ahead of him.
-On the third morning, the deserters loaded three guns: They poured powder into each gun barrel — a double charge — and then tamped it down with “wadding” and a ramrod.
-Afterward, not one, but four bullets were poured in each gun, and more wadding tamped down; then they set the percussion caps on the powder tubes and let the “hammers” down.
+Garner lived several miles from Deep River, near Fork Creek.
+The deserters, with extreme caution, stationed themselves so that they could watch his movements for a few days.
+They found that every morning at sun-up he and his little seven-year-old daughter, Julia, walked down to his fish traps, crossing the stream on a log.
+The little girl walked ahead on the log, holding his finger, but each time, when she got halfway across, she turned his finger loose and ran the rest of the way ahead of him.

-When Garner and his daughter were crossing the stream, after Julia let go of her father’s hand, two of the deserters fired while the third kept watch.
-Two of the deserters ran over, cut the big brass buttons off The Hunter’s coat, and then disappeared.
-Peter Garner’s family took his body home and buried him in his yard.
+Peter Garner’s family took his body home and buried him a short distance from the house in a family cemetery.
 (The land was later owned by Henry Johnson and was called the old Joe Chavais place.)
-He was survived by his wife and four children; also, at the time of Garner’s death, Susannah was expecting their fifth child, my great-great-grandmother, Christina Louise Garner, who was born on June 4, 1865 [1864].
+Garner was survived by his wife and four children; also, at the time of his death, Susannah was expecting their fifth child, my great-great-grandmother, Christina Louise Garner.

 The following is the report of the Coroner’s Inquest: “We the under signed after being lawfully summoned By the Coroner of Said Co. and duly sworn to hold a [sic] inquest over the Body of Peter Gardner [sic] Do report to Said Coroner on oath as follows after being assembled at the grave of said Peter Gardner [sic] we proceeded to take him up and open him and examine his person on which we found various wounds: one in the left side of his head and several in his left side, all of which was bound to produce Death those wounds was produce[d] by gun shot.”